taneltorn/CoverHunterFolkERA/README.md

 ## Training

+Training is the core of the work that your *computer* will do to learn how to differentiate the various works and performances of music you give it.
+When successfully done, it will have constructed a general model which only needs to be trained once for your targeted musical culture.
+It will then be able to distinguish this culture's musical works from each other even when it never encountered those particular works during training.
+See the "Reference embeddings" section below regarding what life will look like once you reach that end goal of training.

+Before you get to that ideal future state, the core of the work that *you* will do will be preparing your training data and discovering the optimal training hyperparameters.
+See the "Training Hyperparameters" section below.

+The training script's output consists of checkpoint files and embedding vectors, described below in the "Training Checkpoint Output" section.

+Note: Don't use the `torchrun` launch command offered in original CoverHunter.
+At least in a single-computer Apple Silicon context, it is not only irrelevant, it actually slows down performance.
+In my tests on an MPS computer, `torchrun` slowed down tools.train performance by about 20%.

+### Training example using Covers80
-CoverHunter includes a prepared configuration to run a training session on the Covers80 dataset located in the 'training/covers80' subfolder of the project. *Important note:* the default configuration that the CoverHunter authors provided was a nonsense or toy configuration that only demonstrated that you have a working project and environment.
-It used the same dataset for both training and validation, so by definition it rapidly converged and overfit.

-This fork added a train/validate/test data-splitting function in the extract_csi_features tool, along with corresponding new data-preparation hyperparameters.
+The original CoverHunter project included a prepared configuration to run a training session on the Covers80 dataset, and this is now located in the 'training/covers80' subfolder of this project.
+See the "Background explanation" above in the Data Preparation section about what to expect from using Covers80 for training.
+In particular, their test configuration used the same dataset for both training and validation, so results looked fabulously accurate and were essentially meaningless except that you could confirm that your setup is working.
+This fork added a train/validate/test data-splitting function in the extract_csi_features tool, along with corresponding new data-preparation hyperparameters, so you can choose to try more realistic training - in which the model validates its learning against data it has not seen before - even if you only have Covers80 data to play with.

+Optionally edit the training hyperparameters in the `hparams.yaml` configuration file in the folder `training/covers80/config` before starting a training run.
+For example, if you run into memory limits, start with decreasing the batch size from 64 to 32.

-Specify the path where the training hyperparameters are available (in this case using the provided example for covers80) and where the model output will go, as the one required command-line parameter:
+The one required command-line parameter for the training script is to specify the path where the training hyperparameters are available and where the model output will go, like this:

 `python -m tools.train training/covers80/`